RealYoshiWaton/real-world-ai-projects/README.md

 # Machine Learning in Action: Real-World AI Projects
 Welcome to my public repository dedicated to showcasing a growing collection of AI and machine learning projects.
 These projects reflect experimentation, learning, and application across various domains of artificial intelligence.

+> ⚠️ **Note**
+>
-> ⚠️ **Note:** This repository is an ongoing project and is continuously evolving.
+> This repository is an ongoing project and is continuously evolving.
 New AI and ML projects will be added regularly, so stay tuned for exciting updates!

 ## 🚀 What's Inside?